sergmain/metaheuristic-docs/p/function.md

 This can be done via web interface at url [http://localhost:8080/dispatcher/function/functions]()

-Other way to upload a Function is using REST-based url:
+Other way to upload a Function is to use a REST-based url:
 ```text
 curl -u q:123 -F "file=@simple-metrics-functions-as-one-file.yaml"  http://localhost:8080/rest/v1/dispatcher/function/function-upload-from-file
 ```